You Fix It Yourself Home

 Question:

-From David - What kind of wood flooring should I use?
+What kind of wood flooring should I use? - David

 Answer:

-There is a lot of different kinds of wood flooring and a pretty big range of prices.
+There are lots of different types of wood flooring and a pretty big range of prices too.
 Your downstairs should be about 800 square feet total according to the drawing I have.
 You will need to subtract areas that won’t get the flooring such as under the cabinets, the entry closet, you could leave the vinyl in the powder room, maybe the vinyl in the pantry, etc. You will need to decide where you want the new flooring and what your budget will be.
-We'll start with laminates and work our way up to hardwoods.

 Laminates

 Laminate floorings run from about 1.50/ft to about 4.00/ft for materials.
 At a glance they look good, but if you look closely at them you can tell that they are not real wood.
 They also make a different sound than real hardwoods when you walk on them.
 I don’t know if that is good or bad but it is one of the differences between laminates and hardwoods.
-If you buy a good brand, they do last a long time and handle a fair amount of abuse.
-The surface of laminate is harder than the finish on real hardwood flooring, but it is thin and if scratched it can’t be refinished.
+And the quality of the pad underneath the laminate flooring effects the sound too.
+If you buy a good brand, laminate flooring will last a long time and handle a fair amount of abuse.
+The surface of laminate is harder than the finish on real hardwood flooring, but it is thin, and if scratched it can’t be refinished.
 The big advantage to the laminate floors is that they are so easy to install.
 No glue, no nailing, just snap the boards together.
+Ease of installation makes it a good option for the do-it-yourselfer.

 Engineered Hardwood

-There are engineered hardwoods which are basically plywood with one layer of hardwood on the surface.
+Engineered hardwoods are basically plywood with one layer of hardwood on the surface.
 They cost 3.00/ft to 5.00/ft depending on the type of wood and the quality.
 The advantage to engineered hardwoods is that you get the look of real hardwood at a lower cost.
 They are also easier to install.
 Most of them snap together like the laminate floors.
-The downside is that the layer of hardwood is too thin to sand down and repair if they are damaged, like you can with real hardwoods.
+The downside is that the layer of hardwood is too thin to sand down and repair if they are damaged.

 Real hardwood